-

 Here Are Some Helpful Links:

-Shannon’s Story Is Positive, Just Like Ben Hersh’s Story!
+Shannon’s Story Is Positive ~ Just Like Ben Hersh’s Story!

 Being Jewish Was Very Important To Ben!

 Ben was proud of his Jewish faith.
-Although he has Cerebral Palsy, that did not stop him from living a good, productive life, as he learned to live with condition he did not ask for.
-He and his family strongly believe in God, which has helped them through difficult times.
-Ben’s dad Herman has a strong faith and is very knowledgeable about the Bible, and he and his family live out their faith.
+Although he has Cerebral Palsy, that did not stop him from living a good, productive life, as he learned to live with conditions he did not ask for.

 Ben Makes Greeting Cards